ministryofjustice/check-financial-eligibility/README.md

 will cause any failing tests or unhandled exceptions to automatically open a `pry` prompt for immediate investigation.

 ## Integration tests
-Several use cases and their expected results can be found in the google spreadsheet https://docs.google.com/spreadsheets/d/1jOtk5LGoVi1SxJPmRvIvZXufvH0wmYYL2NF1RlT8_RU/edit#gid=667499172 named CFE Integration Test V3.

-Once the master Google spreadsheet is edited, the next time the unit test (`spec/integration/test_runner_spec.rb`) is started it will export the file to (`tmp/integration_test_data.xlsx`) and it will over-write any existing copy in the same location.

-This ensures that the service returns the expected results for the use cases of the spreadsheet.

-When the test is run by the command `rspec spec/integration/test_runner_spec.rb` it runs in silent mode, that is, no output except the normal green dot to indicate all test cases in the spreadsheet have been run successfully, or red F if any of them failed.
+A series of spreadsheets is used to provide use cases and their expected results, and are run as part of the normal `rspec` test suite, or can  be run individually with more control using the script `bin/ispec` (see below).

+There is a  [Master CFE Integration Tests Spreadsheet](https://docs.google.com/spreadsheets/d/1lkRmiqi4KpoAIxzui3hTnHddsdWgN9VquEE_Cxjy9AM/edit#gid=651307264) which lists all the other spreadsheets to be run, as well as contain skeleton worksheets for creating new tests scenarios.
+Each spreadsheet can hold multiple worksheet, each of which is a test scenario.

+When run as part of the `rspec` test suite, it is run in silent mode and only passes if all tests on all spreadsheets pass.

 For more fine control over the amount of verbosity, to run just one test case, or to force download the google spreadsheet, use `bin/ispec`, the help text of which is given below.